Skip to main content

 }

-We can now implement a for_each loop to create and manage the client folders:
+A for_each loop then creates and manages the client folders:

 # Create home folders for each client